 Spring is here!
 This year make your own DIY Planter Box and smell the flowers all season!

-Taking photos of the wildflowers, specifically the bluebonnets, is a big tradition here.
-There is definitely a ‘prime’ bluebonnet photo time-frame and it doesn’t last long.
-Friends talking about the best spots for photos become a main topic of conversation and everyone shares their photo taking tips.
+Taking photos in the flowers is one of my favorite ways to welcome spring.
+If you’re in Texas, there is definitely a ‘prime’ bluebonnet photo time-frame and it doesn’t last long.
+Same for the cherry blossoms in Portland!
+In either location, friends talking about the best spots for photos become a main topic of conversation and everyone shares their photo taking tips.

-Of course we don’t just enjoy the flowers outdoors in the spring, I want to have flowers indoors as well.
-So I’m making a DIY planter box for enjoying the flowers all spring long thanks to Children’s Claritin®.
+Of course I don’t just enjoy the flowers outdoors in the spring, I want to have flowers indoors as well.
+So I’m making a DIY planter box for enjoying the flowers all spring long.

 I started with a pre-made wooden box, but one that was unfinished.
 The one that I got is a bit longer and will look great running down the center of a dining room table.

 I started by spray painting my box with a light brown, technically ‘nutmeg’, color.
 I sprayed in coats according to the directions on the label, and allowed the paint to dry in between layers.
 Once the brown base color was fully dried I stenciled on my ‘cloudless’ blue details.
 I went with a chevron stencil but held the stencil sideways to make sort of arrow shapes.

 I did both of the longer sides of my planter box, but I didn’t do the shorter ends.
 Once my planter box was painted I could add my flowers.
 Because this is a wooden planter box, rather than putting soil in the box and planting directly in it I’m using potted plants.
 Then my planter box can be used indoors as a centerpiece.

 I picked up 4 of the same potted flowers to put into my planter box and they fit perfectly.
 Some faux green garland wrapped around the base of the plants gives the planter box a grassy look.